Lightwave MUSIC by John Meisel

 You are not allowed to use licensed songs for insluting, pornographic, horror, war or drug promoting purposes.

-Remixes require the permission of producer John Meisel.
+Remixes require the permission of composer/producer John Meisel.

 You have to inform John of relevant changes of your contact data and stick to the contract.